 The Friends of the Animal Shelter – Aiken County (FOTAS) is a nonprofit 501(c)(3) (Tax ID #27-0609272), volunteer organization created in 2009 to supplement the resources of the Aiken County Animal Shelter in the care of approximately 4800 homeless and abandoned animals consigned to its care each year.
 FOTAS is wholly funded by private donations.

 The mission of FOTAS is to support the Aiken County Animal Shelter by promoting animal welfare, responsible pet ownership, and the elimination of euthanasia of all adoptable animals.

-Before FOTAS was established, the County’s live release rate was only 10% but we are happy to say last year, 2016 year end status, it was 72% as a result of the efforts of FOTAS and its volunteers.
-Despite this improvement, 72% is still unacceptably low.
+Before FOTAS was established, the County’s live release rate was only 9% but we are happy to say last year, 2017 year end status, it was 83% as a result of the efforts of FOTAS and its volunteers (total animals saved divided by total animals received).
+Despite this improvement, 83% is still unacceptably low.
 FOTAS will continue its efforts to improve that number and fulfill its mission to never have to euthanize another adoptable animal.